ammrat13/ammrat13.github.io/_posts/2020-08-08-logistic_parameters_virus.md

 they've had.

 Those assumptions, though extremely limiting, allow us to solve explicitly.
-Using the common probability "trick" for unions of independent events and assuming that our numbers are large enough for probabilities to be treated as proportions, we see that the average rate of increase in the infected population will be
+Using the common probability "trick" for the union of independent events and assuming that our numbers are large enough for probabilities to be treated as proportions, we see that the average rate of increase in the infected population will be